-Today on Branding Strategy Insider, we’re taking another question from the BSI Emailbag.
-Paul, a Reporter for Teradata Magazine in Dayton, Ohio asks these questions on analytics for branding…
+Branding Strategy Insider helps marketing oriented leaders and professionals like you build strong brands.
+BSI readers know, we regularly answer questions from marketers.
+Today we hear from Paul, a Reporter for Teradata Magazine in Dayton, Ohio who asks these questions on analytics for branding…

 “Why is brand building important for businesses?”